Notary public · Carmel, NY

 Staff members can sometimes witness if available, but we can't guarantee it — please bring your own witnesses when your document requires them.
 Witnesses must also bring valid ID.

-We notarize the document; after that, you'll submit it to the New York Department of State for the apostille.
-We can walk you through the process and, if helpful, ship the completed document through our shipping counter.
+We notarize the document; after that, you submit it to the New York Department of State for the apostille.
+We can walk you through the process and ship the completed document through our shipping counter.

 Bring your ID.
 Bring your document.
 Done in five.

 Coming soon to Carmel, NY.
-No appointment, no hassle — just walk in once our doors open.
-Join the waitlist and we'll let you know.
+No appointment, no hassle — walk in once we're open.

 Free 1583 with mailbox